Officials confirm shooting at high school in Perry, Iowa; injuries unknown

 Dallas County officials confirm there has been a shooting at Perry High School.
 There is no word yet on injuries.

-A news conference is set for 10 a.m. by the Dallas County Sheriff's Office.
+A news conference with preliminary information is set for 10 a.m. and will be conducted by the Division of Criminal Investigation, Dallas County Sheriff's Office and Perry Police Department.
+This will stream live in the video player above and on CBS News Minnesota.

+Another second news conference is expected to be held in the afternoon as more information becomes available.

 Details are limited, so check back for more.